Nearest Neighbor Sampling for Covariate Shift Adaptation: Theoretical analysis

 We give an upper-bound for the RMSE with explicit constants with respect to the dimension $d$.
 Additionally, we give a lower bound for the variance which has a standard parametric rate of convergence.
+The proof is given in Appendix~\ref{app:sec:lionel_prop_proof}.